FlamingoZh/verb_learning_quantification/Readme.md

 ### Pretrained Models

 The vision model we used is an unsupervised model with ResNet-50 architecture called Swapping Assignments between Views (SwAV).
-You can find several pretrained models from their [homepage](https://github.com/facebookresearch/swav).
-In our analyses, we used the one trained with 800 epochs.
+You can find pretrained model weights on their [homepage](https://github.com/facebookresearch/swav).
+In our analyses, we used the model trained with 800 epochs.
 After downloading the pretrained model, put it under `pretrained_models/` (if you don't have this folder, create it).

-We also employed the uncased Bidirectional Encoder Representations from Transformers (BERT) model from the [Hugging face Transformers library](https://huggingface.co/docs/transformers/model_doc/bert) as the language model.
-The model should be downloaded automatically the first time you run the script for sampling exemplars.
+We also employed the uncased Bidirectional Encoder Representations from Transformers (BERT) model from the [Hugging face Transformers library](https://huggingface.co/docs/transformers/model_doc/bert) to generate linguistic representations of words.
+The model should be downloaded automatically the first time you run the script for sampling learning exemplars.

 ## Sample Learning Exemplars